 - Tier 6 or F = Below 520

-|Average new car price in 2014|
+|$47,077||=||Average new car price in 2021|

-|60 Month Payment at 7% APR|
+|$866.99||=||60 Month Payment at 4% APR|

-|60 Month Payment at 5% APR|
+|$825.15||=||60 Month Payment at 2% APR|

-|Difference in payments|
+|$41.84||=||Difference in payments|

-|Payment difference x 60 months|
+|$2,510.40||=||Payment difference x 60 months|

 Will Requesting My Credit Report Lower My Score?

-Inquiring on your own personal credit reports will not hurt or lower your credit score.
-When you request your own credit report, it’s considered a “soft inquiry” or “soft pull.”
+Inquiring about your credit reports will not hurt or lower your credit score.
+When you request your credit report, it’s considered a “soft inquiry” or “soft pull.”

 Too many hard pulls on your credit will make a lender believe you’re trying to over-extend yourself and potentially lower your credit score.

 The three major credit bureaus are Experian, TransUnion, and Equifax.
-Each company will allow you to get your credit report and score online through their secure web sites.
+Each company will allow you to get your credit report and score online through their secure websites.

 By law, in the United States.
 You have the right to receive a free copy of your credit report annually.
 However, your FICO Score will not be included with these free reports.